What is Sales Performance Management?

 Final Say

-An ideal SPM solution provides a user-friendly interface where you can design and manage quotas, territories, administer, process and report on compensation metrics, drive complex workflows, and much more.
+An ideal SPM solution provides a user-friendly interface where you can design and manage quotas, and territories, administer, process, and report on compensation metrics, drive complex workflows, and much more.
 It enables the organization in many ways by connecting people, processes, and data.
-If you want to learn more about how your organization can benefit from SPM solutions, download our FREE ebook on this topic and connect with our teams.

 Author

-<b>Matthew Puntillo</b>
+Picture of <b>Matthew Puntillo</b>

 Matthew Puntillo